 The production team transitioned into two shifts, as planned.
 Because we needed to hire so many employees quickly, and for atypical work hours, we worked with a staffing company to bring in temps.
 We exhausted the resources of multiple staffing companies and eventually even held our own job fair, which resulted in some immediate hires.
-With so many new faces in the building—now over 100—sometimes I’d walk into the warehouse and could hardly believe this was my company.
-The entire space was filled from wall to wall with multiple production lines complete with ingredient prep stations, mixing areas, labeling tables, a cooling room, jar- and stick-filling stations, capping and finishing areas, as well as staging sections for packing and shipping, all abuzz with people working diligently while mixing and filling machines fired in the background at full-bore.
-Our team was made up of people from all different cultural backgrounds, and it brought so much satisfaction for me to watch as close friendships formed and employee-organized potlucks were held on a near weekly basis.
+With so many new faces in the building—now over a hundred—sometimes I’d walk into the warehouse and could hardly believe this was my company.
+The entire space was filled from wall to wall with multiple production lines, complete with ingredient prep stations, mixing areas, labeling tables, a cooling room, jar- and stick-filling stations, capping and finishing areas, as well as staging sections for packing and shipping, all abuzz with people working diligently while mixing and filling machines fired in the background at full bore.
+Our team was made up of people from all different cultural backgrounds, and it brought me so much satisfaction to watch as close friendships formed and employee-organized potlucks were held on a near-weekly basis.
 They were a happy, close-knit, dedicated group.

-We were hiring so quickly that it was impossible me to know everyone in the building.
+We were hiring so quickly that it was impossible for me to know everyone in the building.
 The break room was right across from my office, and sometimes when I heard a group of people chatting, I’d pop in to introduce myself.
 All it took was someone talking about their recipe for chile verde for me to jump up from my desk and say, “Are we sharing recipes?”
 Some were surprised to see a young woman behind the business.
 Many of the temps knew little about the brand and were just there because their staffing company found them the job, though many did stay on and become full-time employees.

 I also made an effort to have a presence on the production floor, stopping to check in with people and show interest in what they were doing.
 It was amazing to see how the production process had morphed since my initial days of making.
-I always felt closer to the product and the team afterwards, and the time spent in the back-of-house provided a much-needed break from the non-stop emails and problem-solving that consumed my days.
-The marketing cubes were just down the hallway from my office, and I often spent time with that team, too, jumping in to hear about what they were working on and offering input.
-I became notorious for “popping in,” which showed employees I cared and made me feel more connected to everyone.
-Chris and I also began holding quarterly standup meetings to share updates about new product launches and retail placements, plus in-office celebrations for holidays and special events.
-Seeing 100+ employees in my factory, working for me, was surreal.
+I always felt closer to the product and the team afterwards, and the time spent in back-of-house provided a much-needed break from the non-stop emails and problem-solving that consumed my days.
+The marketing cubicles were just down the hallway from my office, and I often spent time with that team, too, jumping in to hear about what they were working on and offering input.
+I became notorious for “popping in,” which showed employees I cared, and made me feel more connected to everyone.
+Chris and I also began holding quarterly stand-up meetings to share updates about new product launches and retail placements, plus in-office celebrations for holidays and special events.
+Seeing a hundred plus employees in my factory, working for me, was surreal.

 With more people producing more deodorant, bumps in the road were inevitable.
-On one occasion, a batch of thousands of units were mislabeled by the second shift.
-The products needed to be unpacked, stripped of the incorrect labels, and reapplied with new ones.
-Our manufacturing consultants had helped us put into place safeguards against errors—like keeping labels for the different sizes of deodorant locked in separate storage areas, and a procedure where the person changing the labels signed off on a form to confirm the task was completed properly—but mistakes still happened.
-This was a costly one.
+On one occasion, a batch of thousands of units was mislabeled by the second shift.
+We needed to unpack the products, strip off the incorrect labels, and reapply new ones.
+Our manufacturing consultants had helped us put safeguards against errors in place, like keeping labels for the different sizes of deodorant locked in separate storage areas, and a procedure where the person changing the labels signs off on a form to confirm the task was completed properly.
+However, mistakes still happened, and this was a costly one.